 Ok, lets whip up a story and some elements.
-The evil Wizard of Kaos has stolen the magical Golden Mask that
+The evil Wizard of Chaos has stolen the magical Golden Mask that

 will give him immensive powers.
 You have been chosen as the only hope to kill the wizard and retrieve the